freeipa/freeipa/daemons/ipa-kdb/README.s4u2proxy.txt

 principals of the services that want to impersonate client principals against other services.

-The ipaAllowedToImpersonate must point to a groupOfPrincipal based object that contains the list of client principals (normally these are user principals) that can be impersonated by this service.
+The ipaAllowToImpersonate must point to a groupOfPrincipal based object that contains the list of client principals (normally these are user principals) that can be impersonated by this service.
 If the attribute is missing than the service is allowed to impersonate